Seiya Suzuki Preview, Player Props: Cubs vs. Royals

-On Saturday, Seiya Suzuki (batting .314 in his past 10 games) and the Chicago Cubs face the Kansas City Royals, whose starting pitcher will be Brady Singer.
-First pitch is at 2:20 PM ET.
+The Chicago Cubs, including Seiya Suzuki and his .576 slugging percentage over his past 10 games, battle starter Jordan Lyles and the Kansas City Royals at Wrigley Field, Sunday at 2:20 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Royals.
+In his previous appearance, he went 1-for-3 with an RBI against the Royals.

 Seiya Suzuki Game Info & Props vs. the Royals